 - Looking for new foundation prospects?
 Consider a subscription to Foundation Directory, Foundation Search, or GrantStation.
 On a budget?
 You may even be able to access some of these resources for free at a local library or community center.

 These research tools can help you find basic biographical, contact, and giving information for donor prospects.
 While not complete (and sometimes frustratingly inaccurate!), the information gleaned on these tools can provide important leads that help direct further web searching.

 Did you find out that Bob Smith is on the board of the Bob Smith Foundation?
 Go look up the foundation’s 990s.
 Did you find out that he’s the CEO of the Awesome Company?
 Go look up his company bio on their website.
 Did you find out his wife’s name is Cindy Lou?
 Go look her up too.

 As hinted in the above, internet searches are an essential complement to the information provided through research tools—so don’t forget trusty Google!
 You can often find news articles on your donors, contact information at places like whitepages.com, professional affiliations and background on LinkedIn, good biographical information from corporate and board member bios on company and nonprofit websites, useful family information through obituaries, and so on.
 The information gleaned through these means helps round out your understanding of your donor or prospect, giving you a leg up when getting to know them.

 It is my goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
 Please let me know if and how I can be of help to you.
 Feel free to shoot me an email at email@example.com or check out our services online at AmericanPhilanthropic.com.
-We also have ongoing fundraising seminars and events throughout the year.
+We also have ongoing fundraising trainings throughout the year.